/ Docs

 2. Collect from matching sources — only sources relevant to the changed files and domains are read

-4. Build knowledge base — written to pr-{branch}-context.yaml, loaded by all reviewers
+4. Build knowledge base — written to pr-context.yaml inside the session folder, loaded by all reviewers

 context_collection: